top of page

 It's up to you do decide how to calculate its bounds.
 For rendering, it usually the renderer's bounds multiply with object scale.
 Sometime object rotation should be taken into consider.

-Frustum culling algorithm: frustum planes vs. AABB
+Unity frustum culling algorithm: frustum planes vs. AABB

-Frustum culling in 2D
+Unity frustum culling simplified in 2D

 Look at the simplified to 2D model of a frustum vs AABB test, where green box is "visible", yellow boxes are "partially visible" and red box is "culled", we observed that: